hydren/terrarium/README.md

 It is still in the first stages, so its pretty dumb.

-It's coded in C++, using Box2D and either Allegro 5.0, SDL 2.0 or SDL 1.2 (buggy).
+It's coded in C++, using Box2D and either Allegro 5.0, SDL 2.0 or SDL 1.2.
 The code is in a Eclipse CDT project.
 Previously CodeLite and QtCreator were used, so there are old branches using their project structure (but again, the code is mostly oudated).